-2017 Presidential Inauguration: Full Schedule Of Events For Donald Trump’s Swearing In – When, How, And Where To Watch
+2017 Presidential Inauguration: Full Schedule Of Events For Donald Trump’s Swearing In — When, How, And Where To Watch

 — Fox News (@FoxNews) January 20, 2017

-Earlier on Thursday, there were performances at the Lincoln Memorial by Voices of the People as well as a number of high school marching bands.
+Earlier on Thursday, there were performances at the Lincoln Memorial by Voices of the People, as well as a number of high school marching bands.
 In the afternoon, Donald Trump and Mike Pence headed to Arlington National Cemetery for the wreath laying ceremony.

 PEOTUS @realDonaldTrump and VPEOTUS @mike_pence honoring those who have paid the ultimate sacrifice for our country at @ArlingtonNatl pic.twitter.com/n1wpLJOm7T